islucvs/homestream/README.md

 Download HomeStream files

 ## Setup environment
+> [!IMPORTANT]
-First you will need node.js installed on your machine
+> First you will need node.js installed on your machine

+Go to the Homestream folder, run